olljanat/docker-issue-tracking/README.md

 Keeping track of status different components issues which we have seen with Linux + Windows hybrid Docker Swarm.

 Note!
 I recommended to use [Semi-Annual Channel](https://docs.microsoft.com/en-us/windows-server/get-started/semi-annual-channel-overview) version of Windows Server as it contains many improvements which are missing from Windows Server 2016.
+I also recommended you to avoid Hyper-V isolation mode as it have very poor performance.

 ## Usage:
 Install GitHub Issue Link Status to your favorite browser so you can see status of these items directly on here: